How To Revive Wilted Lettuce & Leafy Greens

 Step 1: Materials

-Cutting off the dead ends of your leafy greens will reopen the capillaries of the plant and allow it to take up more water into its lifeless leaves.
+Cutting off the dead ends of your leafy greens will reopen the capillaries of the plant and allow it to take up more water.

 Step 3: Water

 Fill your bowl with cold water, with optional ice added.
 This will reduce the temperature of your water and help your greens become more crisp and rigid.
 Add optional lemon or vinegar for extra crispness.

 Step 4: Submerge